AnubisDev161/GOAP-AI-Tool-Sample-Project/README.md

 There are also two different resource types for construction, stone and wood.
 In this rather naive implementation there is no real inventory or something similar, all resources are saved in the world state for easy usage.

-## All the graphical content I used in the example project was provided by several asset packages that I used.
+## ❗All the graphical content that I used was provided by several asset packages.

 Used packages: